Starias22/BI-and-Data-Warehousing-Solution-for-E-commerce/tasks/task2/reporting_IBM-Db2.md

 To create credentials for your instance, select Service credential-> New credential -> Add

-## Create the schama
+## Create the schema

-Download the SQL script for creating the schema of the production data warehouse.
-The SQL script can be found here [](./../../resources/create_tables.sql)
+The SQL script for creating the schema of the production data warehouse can be found [here](./../../resources/create_tables.sql).

+In your IBM Db2 instance
-Select Manage-> Go to UI
+- Select Manage-> Go to UI
-Click on RUN SQL
+- Click on RUN SQL

-Click on the Plus button, with the label Add new script
+- Click on the Plus button, with the label Add new script

-Choose FROM file
+- Choose FROM file

-Select the tables creation script you/ve just downloaded.
+- Select the tables creation script you/ve just downloaded.

-Click RUN all
+- Click RUN all

 You will get an output looking like the following.

 ![alt text](./../../resources/images/create_tables.png)

-Click on Reload icon, with label Reload objects
+- Click on Reload icon, with label Reload objects
 Then select the schama and then Tables and you'll see that the four tables have been created within a schema (WYB81330 in my case)

 ![alt text](./../../resources/tables_list.png)